 "The Human Resources Department will be a catalyst; we aspire to be the model for excellence and leadership in human resources, emphasizing strategic and progressive human resource practices, high quality service, efficiency, employee growth and enrichment, and community.
 We will seek to implement human resource best practices and innovative human resource solutions.
 We will maintain a dedicated focus on customer service and continuous improvement, and we will remain committed to fostering an environment that sustains Marquette’s tradition of transformational education."

-On that note, there’s nothing wrong with borrowing from other mission or team mission statements.
-Don’t feel like you have to reinvent the wheel for a mission statement to identify your core goals.
-To that point, it’s also okay to change the mission statement - this isn’t something you set and forget.
-It’s actually a best practice to come back to the mission statement regularly and confirm it still represents your values and goals.
+Much better.
+With that said, there’s nothing wrong with borrowing from other mission or team mission statements.
+On the other hand, it’s also okay to change the mission statement.
+It’s actually a best practice to regularly review mission statements to confirm they still represent your values and goals.
 If it doesn’t, change it!

 Another benefit of the mission statement is it allows you to review your work and value-adding activities with your supervisor.
 You’re able to confirm that the work you’re doing “rhymes,” so to speak, with the rest of the team and what they envision for your role, as well as very clearly outlining the strategic nature of what you do.
-This, also, can elevate your role within your organization.
+This can elevate HR's role within the organization as well.

+Write down your goals, share with your boss, and revisit regularly to set yourself up for greater success now and in the future.
 As Covey says, a mission statement “that truly reflects the deep shared vision and values of everyone—creates a great unity and tremendous commitment.”